nathanhubens/fasterai/README.md

 ## Project Documentation

-Visit [Read The Docs Project Page](https://nathanhubens.github.io/fasterai/) or read following README to know more about using Fasterai
+Visit [Read The Docs Project Page](https://nathanhubens.github.io/fasterai/) or read following README to know more about using `fasterai`.

 ---